-Horse riding is also a very quiet experience, a time when it is easy to gather thoughts and take in the sights, sounds and smells.
+Horse riding is also a very quiet experience, a time when it is easy to gather thoughts and take in the sights, sounds, and smells.

 I had been warned by friends, about the possibility of being “templed out” before my trip to Cambodia to see the UNESCO Angkor Archaeological Park, which is one of the most important archaeological sites of South East Asia.

 The complex contains the magnificent remains of the different capitals of the Khmer Empire, from the 9th to the 15th century.
-I was fascinated by the story behind the “rediscovery” of these ancient ruins and had seen movie, Tomb Raider.
+I was fascinated by the story behind the “rediscovery” of these ancient ruins and had seen the movie, Tomb Raider.